OfficeDev/open-xml-docs/docs/presentation/working-with-presentation-slides.md

 --------------------------------------------------------------------------------
 ## Open XML SDK Code Example
-The following method from the article [How to: Create a presentation document by providing a file name (Open XML SDK)](how-to-create-a-presentation-document-by-providing-a-file-name.md)** adds a new slide part to an existing presentation and creates an instance of the Open XML SDK **Slide** class in the new slide part.
+The following method from the article [How to: Create a presentation document by providing a file name](how-to-create-a-presentation-document-by-providing-a-file-name.md)** adds a new slide part to an existing presentation and creates an instance of the Open XML SDK **Slide** class in the new slide part.
 The **Slide** class constructor creates